 Download Roboto from Google Fonts

-Are you looking for the Roboto font file?
+Are you looking for how to download the Roboto font file?
 Roboto is part of Google Fonts.
 If you don’t yet have Roboto on your computer, you can get a copy for free from Google Fonts.
 Use Google Fonts to serve and display Roboto on your website or download the font file to your computer for use in local applications.

-When might this Google Chrome trick work?
+When might this Google Chrome gibberish font trick work?

 - Checking for a duplicate Roboto font might be a solution if your text is unreadable in Chrome and other Google services.

-Good luck, and happy text wrangling!
+Good luck, happy text wrangling, and Productivity!

 Please tell us if this fix resolved your Chrome text issues in the comments.
 Have another way to fix the problem?
 Share away!